Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A set of tools that solves a common set of problems: you need to break a big problem down into manageable pieces, operate on each piece and then put all the pieces back together.
 For example, you might want to fit a model to each spatial location or time point in your study, summarise data by panels or collapse high-dimensional arrays to simpler summary statistics.
 The development of 'plyr' has been generously supported by 'Becton Dickinson'.

-jsonlite — by Jeroen Ooms, 10 months ago
+jsonlite — by Jeroen Ooms, a year ago

 A Simple and Robust JSON Parser and Generator for R